-3.20 The land is located within Flood Zone 1 according to the Environment Agency's flood risk constraints maps - i.e. where there is a less than one in one thousand year chance of flooding from fluvial sources.
+- 3.20 The land is located within Flood Zone 1 according to the Environment Agency's flood risk constraints maps i.e. where there is a less than one in one thousand year chance of flooding from fluvial sources.
 Therefore, in principle there are no constraints on the proposed development resulting from fluvial flooding.
-However, it will be necessary to complete a flood risk assessment for submission with any planning application as the site is over 1 hectare in size.
+However, it will be necessary to complete a flood risk assessment for submission with any planning application as the site is over 1 hectare in size. - 3.21 The Environment Agency has advised that the site also lies within a Source Protection Zone 3 (SPZ3).
+Any development proposal will need to ensure that further groundwater contamination does not occur as a result of this development.
+Any infiltration drainage techniques will need to be carefully considered.
+The works must address their concerns over the quantity and quality of effluent that would be discharged into the River Bulbourne.